-Level 1 Centers model their leadership structure closely to the ELSO ECLS Center Certification Methodology.
-Three leadership roles are crucial to the ECLS program: Program Director, Associate Program Director(s), and the ECLS Coordinator.
-A Level 1 Center will have each of these roles filled (or co-filled, if desired).
-Each role is further defined below.
+Level 3 Centers model their leadership structure on the ELSO ECLS Center Certification Methodology but may have reduced leadership roles depending on program volume and scope.
+Two leadership roles are crucial to the ECLS program: Program Director and the ECLS Coordinator.
+Associate Program Director(s) may be found but are less common in smaller volume programs or those with reduced scope.
+These roles may be filled by two people (co-directors or co-coordinators) as needed.
+Each role is further defined below, including their reporting relationships within the program and externally.